 Hello [Guest Name], welcome to [Hotel Name].

-Check-in is available from [Time].
+Your stay begins on [Date], and check-in is available from [Time].

 Why it works